johanels/docker-FFmpegNDI/README.md

-# Docker FFMPEG with NDI support
+# BETA: Docker FFMPEG with NDI support

-Because of the NewTel NDI SDK license agreement, we cannot distribute the SDK into a Docker image directly.
+Because of the NewTek NDI® SDK license agreement, we cannot distribute the SDK into a Docker image directly.
 Here I've tried to make compiling it in as simple as possible.

 Unfortunately we are using the Linux SDK so you will have to build the Docker image on Linux or MacOS.